-North Berwick is one of seven lifeboat stations operating a lifeboat funded by viewers of the BBC television programme Blue Peter.
-Over the last 100 years the crews have been honoured with three RNLI awards for gallantry and three Blue Peter gold badges.
+North Berwick operates a D class lifeboat, Evelyn M. Over the last 100 years the crews at North Berwick have been honoured with three RNLI awards for gallantry and three Blue Peter gold badges.

 See more news for North Berwick Lifeboat Station